Valenzana Mado

 Valenzana Mado is an Italian football club, based in Valenza, Piedmont.
-Currently it plays in Promozione Piedmont and Aosta Valley.
+Currently it plays in Serie D.

 History

 Valenzana Mado

 The club was founded in 2012 after the merger of Valenzana Calcio and G.S.
 Mado.
 It renounces to Serie D for strong financial commitment required, to start instead from Eccellenza.

 Before the merger

 Valenzana

 Valenzana Calcio was founded in 1906.

 In the season 2011–12 after 12 seasons in Lega Pro Seconda Divisione it was relegated to Serie D.

 Alberto Omodeo has been for 20 years the historic President of the club.

 Mado

 G.S.
 Mado was founded in 2002.
 The club in the season 2011–12 has played in Prima Categoria Alessandria.
 Very numerous and important his youth sector made up of about 200 boys.

 Colors and badge

 The team's colors are dark blue and red.